wildwinter/dink/README.md

     * Optionally exports recording scripts and localisation files.
     * Helps you manage the status of each individual line - is it first draft?
 Has it been recorded?
 And produces overview statistics - how many lines are still to be completed?
 How many lines still need to be recorded by a particular actor?
     * Can generate a placeholder audio file for each line for testing.
+    * Can run in [live mode](#live-mode) which means it'll keep re-exporting your data every time you edit the Ink files.
 * Utilities:
     * `DinkVoiceExport` - collects together source WAV files with certain criteria, to make them easier for audio processing.